jboss-developer/jboss-eap-quickstarts/deltaspike-deactivatable/README.md

 What is it?
 -----------

-DeltaSpike artifacts can be deactivated manually (e.g. to improve the performance if a part isn't needed, to provide a custom implementation if the default implementation isn't pluggable by default or to bypass an implementation which causes an issue).
+DeltaSpike allows that its artifacts can be deactivated manually (e.g. to improve the performance if a part isn't needed, to provide a custom implementation if the default implementation isn't pluggable by default or to bypass an implementation which causes an issue).

-To deactivate a class it's required to implement ClassDeactivator.
-Returning 'false' or 'true' allows to de-/activate the class in question.
+To deactivate a class you need to implement ClassDeactivator.
+Returning 'false' or 'true' allows to deactivate or activate the class in question.
 This project has a ClassDeactivator that deactivates the ExcludeExtension.
-In this case the `MyBean` is annotated with `@Exclude` but continues to get injected.
+If the `ExcludeExtension` is deactivated then `MyBean`, which is annotated with `@Exclude`, won't be excluded

 System requirements